Ultimate Guide to Oxalis Triangularis Plant Care at Home

 You can also propagate a false shamrock during the growing season by dividing the plant.
 Remove the plant from its container and gently tease apart separate bulbs and roots.
 Repot the separate halves, thirds, or fourths of the plant in their own containers and water thoroughly.

-Oxalis triangularis should be repotted every one to two years to refresh the plant’s potting mix and accommodate new growth.
+I find that my Oxalis triangularis needs to be repotted every one to two years to refresh the plant’s potting mix and accommodate new growth.

 Repotting a false shamrock during the growing season can shock the plant.
-So, it’s best to repot in the middle of dormancy.
+So, I recommend repotting in the middle of dormancy.

-To repot your false shamrock, choose a well-draining container that’s one to two inches larger than the plant’s current pot.
-Choose a soil mix that’s similar to the plant’s current mixture and follow the instructions above for “How to Pot an Oxalis Triangularis.”
+To repot your false shamrock, I choose a well-draining container that’s one to two inches larger than the plant’s current pot.
+I use a soil mix that’s similar to the plant’s current mixture.

 Weak and Leggy Stems